 Step 2: Terraform Configuration

-Create the following Terraform files in the root of your project.
+Prepare the following Terraform files in the top of your project.

 main.tf